hotoffthehamster/human-friendly_pedantic-timedelta/CONTRIBUTING.rst

    fixes, and then squash that commit into the previous commit wherein you originally added the code that didn't lint.

+   (*Note:* Rebasing is an intermediate Git skill.
+   If you're unfamiliar, read up elsewhere.
+   But consider a few reminders.
-   (*Note:* Rebasing is an intermediate Git skill, but you needn't be afraid.
-Just bear in mind that you should not rebase any branch that other developers are working on (which should not apply to your working branch, unless you are collaborating with others, which you're probably not).
-And know that ``git rebase --abort`` is your friend (though you might want to make a copy of your local working directory before rebasing, just to be safe; or at least make a new branch from the current ``HEAD``).)
+   First, ensure that you are not rebasing any branch that other developers are also working on (which should not apply to your feature branch, unless you are collaborating with others on that branch, which you are probably not).
+   Second, remember that ``git rebase --abort`` can save you from having to resolve any unanticipated or complicated conflicts, should you find yourself faced with rebase conflicts and unsure how to get your work back (abort the rebase and maybe ask someone for help, and try another approach).)

    For example, pretend that I have the following git history::